-447. Any person who wilfully and unjustifiably burns property of the value of twenty-five dollars or more is guilty of arson which is punishable by imprisonment in the state penitentiary for not less than one nor more than ten years.
+447. Any person who wilfully and unjustifiably burns property of the value of fifty dollars or more is guilty of arson which is punishable by imprisonment in the state prison for not less than one nor more than fifteen years.

-448. Any person who, in committing arson, consciously disregards a substantial risk that his conduct may jeopardize human life or result in property damage in excess of \$5,000 is guilty of aggravated arson which is punishable by imprisonment in the state penitentiary for not less than two nor more than twenty years.
+448. Any person who, in committing arson, consciously disregards a substantial risk that his conduct may jeopardize human life is guilty of aggravated arson which is punishable by imprisonment in the state prison for not less than five years.